APIDevTools/swagger-express-middleware/docs/middleware/files.md

 Files middleware
 ============================

-Serves your Swagger API file(s) so they can be used with front-end tools like like [Swagger UI](http://www.swagger.io), [Swagger Editor](http://editor.swagger.io), and [Postman](http://getpostman.com).
+Serves your OpenAPI definition file(s) so they can be used with front-end tools like like [Swagger UI](http://www.swagger.io), [Swagger Editor](http://editor.swagger.io), and [Postman](http://getpostman.com).

 Example
 --------------------------
-This example uses the [PetStore.yaml](https://github.com/APIDevTools/swagger-express-middleware/blob/master/samples/PetStore.yaml) sample Swagger API.
+This example uses the [PetStore.yaml](https://github.com/APIDevTools/swagger-express-middleware/blob/master/samples/PetStore.yaml) sample OpenAPI definition.
 If you aren't familiar with using middleware in Express.js, then [read this first](http://expressjs.com/guide/using-middleware.html).

 ```javascript
 const express = require('express');